A Comprehensive Guide to Machine Learning: Regression and Classification with the MNIST Dataset

 Finally, let’s see the screenshots of the result which took 1 hour 52 minutes with Google Colab with CPU Speed:

-Do Not Forget to Check our IOS Apps & Our Physical Device Shop
+Do Not Forget to Check our IOS Apps in Applications section :) Thanks for your support in advance

 We noticed you're visiting from United States (US).
 We've updated our prices to United States (US) dollar for your shopping convenience.
 Use Euro instead.Dismiss